deadlyvipers/dojo_rules/introduction.md

-Hi I'm Laurent and my favorite CodeSchool path is Git of course.
+Hi I'm Laurent and my favorite Code School path is JavaScript of course.